 Some conveyancing solicitors in Chelmsford carry out the conveyancing on an hourly rate and other firms will work for a fixed fee.

 Your conveyancing solicitor will work on a fixed fee basis, with no hidden fees.
 Your detailed quote will explain what the legal fees will be when your house sale or purchase goes through.

-If, for any reason at all, your house sale or purchase does not go ahead, you will pay no legal fees at all with our No Sale, No Fee guarantee.
+If, for any reason at all, your house sale or purchase does not go ahead, you will pay no legal fees at all with a No Sale, No Fee guarantee.

 Will I need property searches when buying a property in Chelmsford?